Geographical Peer Matching for P2P Energy Sharing: Experimental Study

 \section{Experimental Study}

-We present in this section an experimental study comparing the performance of the proposed algorithms in terms of number of computed weights (cf.~\S~\ref{defitinions}) versus the quality of the output solution (amount of cost-saving produced by the computed matching).
+We present in this section an experimental study comparing the performance of the proposed algorithms in terms of number of computed peer matching preferences (\ie{} hyperedge weights) versus the amount of cost saving produced by the computed matching (\ie{} the quality of the output matching).